Pujitha1244/DevTinder/README.md

 Add a express.json middleware to your app
 Make your signup API dynamic to receive data from end user

 Validate data in Signup API
 Install bcrypt package
-create passwordHash using bcrypt.hash and save the user with wncrypted password
+create passwordHash using bcrypt.hash and save the user with wncrypted password create login APi compare passwords and throe errors if email and password is invalid

+install cookie-parser
+just send dummy cookie to user create GET/profile api check you get the cookie back install JSON web token
+In login api after email and password validation, create JWT token and sent it to user in cookies read the cookies inside your profile API and find the logged in User userAuth Middleware
+Add user Auth middleware for API's that we need like profile and sendConnectionRequest api's set JWT and cookies expiry
+Create user Schema method to getJWT()
+Create user Schema method to comparepassword(password)